growthbook/growthbook-golang/README.md

 `WithURL`, `WithFeatures`, `WithForcedVariations`, `WithQAMode` and `WithTrackingCallback` methods.
 These `With...` methods return a `Context` pointer to enable call chaining.
-Context details can alternatively be parsed from JSON data (see "JSON data representations" below).
+Context details can alternatively be parsed from JSON data (see [JSON data representations](#json-data-representations)).
 The fields in a `Context` include information about the user for whom feature results will be evaluated (the `Attributes`), the features that are defined, plus some additional values to control forcing of feature results under some circumstances.

 Given a `Context` value, a new `GrowthBook` value can be created using the `New` function.
 The `GrowthBook` type has some getter and setter